Applying for PPE at Oxford University

 When I did PPE, I don’t remember ever having to use calculus or anything like that.
 However, recently, Oxford have standardised their economics courses and increased the content of maths; if you want to specialise in maths, you will need to be comfortable with the mathematics content.
 Definitely A Level maths will be a help for the economics side of PPE.

-It is an advantage to have A Level economics – though they definitely don’t require it.
-If you have done A Level economics it makes the first year a lot easier.
-Your A Level textbook will be useful, so definitely take it with you.
+It is an advantage to have A-Level economics – though they definitely don’t require it.
+If you have done A-Level economics, it makes the first year a lot easier.
+Your A-Level textbook will be useful, so definitely take it with you.

 I found logic (part of philosophy) very difficult.
 It’s kind of mathematical but not the maths you study at A Level.
 I dropped logic at the first opportunity.

-Also I’d appreciate if you could advise me on anything at all that I can do from now, to increase my chances of getting into Oxford to study PPE.
+Also, I’d appreciate if you could advise me on anything at all that I can do from now, to increase my chances of getting into Oxford to study PPE.

-Develop a knowledge of current economic issues e.g.
+Develop knowledge of current economic issues e.g.

-Read more from around the subject.
+Read more from around the subject

 • You don’t need to read complex and tedious books like Das Capital by Marx and Wealth of Nations by Adam Smith.
 Read short introductions to people like Keynes, Friedman, Marx.
 If it was me preparing, I’d read something like ‘Marx for Dummies’ to grasp the essentials of his thought.